zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/open_study.md

 A graduate student from Science and Tech University of Dalian committed suicide yesterday and a wave of discussion emerged online.
-The direct cause was his posthumous letter, released on webo.
+The direct cause was his posthumous letter, released on weibo.
 Every student can find more or less clues from his experiences.
 I think that's why his death brought so much shock on our group.

 The situation became different gradually at my fourth year phd semester.
 I abandoned the